espinr/activioty/docs/components.md

 ## MQTT Reliability

 Reliability is more important than efficiency in this project.
-Some checkpoints may have a poor internet connection and suffer interruptions, so ActivIoTy uses the MQTT protocol to guarantee the completeness of data.
+Some checkpoints may have a poor internet connection and suffer interruptions, so ActivIoTy Timekeeping uses the MQTT protocol to guarantee the completeness of data.
 The system will implement **QoS 1 (at least once)**.
 Using QoS level 1, it is guaranteed that a message will be delivered at least once to the receiver.
 Messages can be delivered more than once but this will be taken into account and solved by the *Controller*.

 ## HTTP Server

-There is a public HTTP server that publish information about the system and enable the full configuration of ActivIoTy.
+There is a public HTTP server that publish information about the system and enable the full configuration of ActivIoTy Timekeeping.
 This is the main interface either for public users and administrators.
-This server may deploy subsequent services built on top of ActivIoTy (e.g., social network integration, direct publication to media agencies, etc.).
+This server may deploy subsequent services built on top of ActivIoTy Timekeeping (e.g., social network integration, direct publication to media agencies, etc.).

 Information will be published using Web Standards that guarantee interoperability.

-[components]: ./images/components/checkpoints.png "Components in the ActivIoTy system"
+[components]: ./images/components/checkpoints.png "Components in the ActivIoTy Timekeeping system"